Lorraine tourism & sightseeing

 The region is situated between Alsace to the east and Champagne-Ardenne to the west.
 There are four departments in Lorraine: Meurthe-et-Moselle, Meuse, Moselle and Vosges.

-See places to visit in Lorraine for details of the highlights for each department.
 As you explore you will find that history has played a large part in shaping the varied landscapes, towns and monuments that we can see today during a visit, with each department having its own unique characteristics.

 The Regional Natural Park of Lorraine falls in the departments of Meuse, Moselle and Meurthe-et-Moselle, while the Regional Natural Park of North Vosges and the Regional Natural Park of the Ballons des Vosges fall within the Vosges department to the south-east.